Muhammad Ali Khan Wallajah

-Wallajah an ally of the British East India Company supporting them in the Carnatic Wars against Chanda sahib.
-During his rule, the Carnatic Region saw stronger ties with the British and growing influence of the British East India Company.
+Wallajah an ally of the British East India Company supporting them in the Carnatic Wars against Chanda Sahib.
+During his rule, the Carnatic region saw stronger ties with the British and growing influence of the British East India Company.
 This also limited French Influence in the region.

 Wallajah also constructed Chepauk Palace in 1768.
-This Palace was constructed by British Paul Benfield using Indo-Saracenic architecture.
-It became the main residence of Wallajah.
-After the construction this palace, Wallajah moved the capital from Arcot to Chepauk, which served as the capital of the Carnatic Sultanate until 1855.
+This palace, commissioned by British financier Paul Benfield, incorporates Indo-Saracenic architecture and became the main residence of Wallajah.
+After the construction of this palace, Wallajah moved the capital from Arcot to Chepauk, which served as the capital of the Carnatic Sultanate until 1855.